gringer/presentation-notes/docs/2018-May-24-London-Calling.md

 ## Platform

 Product line as it stands, all in-field
-MinION the most established
+MinION is the most established
 Out there GridION is doing well; easy to own, people using it as service PromethION - a beast of a machine, now out, runnable, generating pretty high yields

 Over 1000 Customers for GridION; We think we can ship within a week of an order.
 Certification program, growing quite rapidly

-In bags is a token that gets us access to a slightly modified version of the MinION flow cell; a series D ASIC.
+In your bags is a token that gets you access to a slightly modified version of the MinION flow cell: a series D ASIC.
 It's just better.
-First design had a few faults, including current cross-talk
+First design had a few faults, including current cross-talk.
 All things ate into yield.
 This is a fixed-up version of the ASIC.
 Can now enable very-long run times with sustainable yield of up to 100 hours.
 Enables 30Gb on a MinION.

 PromethION; 48 individually-flow cells.
 144,000 concurrent independent nanopore flow cells.
 Can hot-swap.
 Designed for quite lumpy workflows.
 Can be run as a high-throughput sequencer, just like any other.

+## PromethION

 Now dependent on Ruth on the Maracas

-Now dependent on You lot for reporting on twha's happening on PromethION
+Now dependent on You lot for reporting on what's happening on PromethION

 Now out of the Early access phase; $160,000 starter pack